eeb313-2019/Codes-R-Us/doc/analysis-plan.md

 3) Does animal size (mass and length) change with latitude?

-We would make a table of a variety of models using various random effects, and compare AIC values.
+We will make a table of a variety of models using various random effects, and compare AIC values.

 4) How do total abundance and species abundance change with depth?

-We would make a table of a variety of models using various random effects, and compare AIC values.
+We will make a table of a variety of models using various random effects, and compare AIC values.

 # Possible results figures